Thaddeus-Maximus/everycalc/README.md

 - Transient pneumatic cylinder model
 - Barrowman stability calculator

-# I want to help write things!
-(Whether or not they're on your roadmap)
+# Do you want to help?
 Awesome!
-Let me know, fork this repo, then take a look at the [belt size source code](beltsize.html).
-It's got some comments about what's going on.
+Let me know, fork this repo, then take a look at the [trajectory source code](trajectory.html).
+It's got some comments about what's going on, and isn't too overwhelming.

 # Documentation